-- Provides more time for family's to decide what to do with the ashes after cremation.
-Ideas include scattering land or sea, interment, and cremation jewelry, are just a few.
+- It provides more time for families to decide what to do with the ashes after cremation.
+Ideas include scattering land or sea, internment, and cremation jewelry, are just a few.

-- Usually acceptable option for a wide range of beliefs among family members.
+- Usually an acceptable option for a wide range of beliefs among family members.

-- Provides a burial place for family to visit.
+- It provides a burial place for the family to visit.